-Although many versions of BABES IN ARMS appeared on Broadway and elsewhere, this version is the only one sanctioned for stock and amateur performance by its composer, Victor Herbert.
+Although many versions of BABES IN TOYLAND appeared on Broadway and elsewhere, this version is the only one sanctioned for stock and amateur performance by its composer, Victor Herbert.

 Soldier/ballerina photo by Gary Nelson.
 Toy soldiers photo by Michael Campbell.

 All photos courtesy of Footlite Musicals, Indianapolis, IN

 After a “Country Dance” in the Widow Piper’s gardens, wicked miser Barnaby claims his orphaned niece and nephew, Alan and Jane, are missing at sea, leaving their fortune to him.
 The Widow’s son, Tom, who has loved Jane for years, sets off to find the truth.
 But two sailors named Gonzorgo and Roderigo support Barnaby’s story, claiming to be the ship’s sole survivors.
 The sailors, realizing the Widow Piper is quite wealthy, plan to woo her to share in her wealth.